Maurice Williams (wide receiver)

-Maurice "Moe" Anthony Sherrod Williams (born November 7, 1987) is an American football wide receiver for the Jacksonville Sharks of the National Arena League (NAL).
+Maurice "Moe" Anthony Sherrod Williams (born November 7, 1987) is an American professional football wide receiver for the Jacksonville Sharks of the National Arena League (NAL).

-Early years
+Early life

 Born the son of Monica Jones, Maurice was one of the most highly touted recruits coming out of Pennsylvania in the 2007 Recruiting Class.
 Maurice was a Four Star recruit by Scout.com and was ranked as high as the #13 WR in the Nation, even though he was a Quarterback at Erie, PA Strong Vincent High School where he was a Class AAA All-State Defensive Back and an All-Region QB for the Colonels.
 He earned Local, Regional, and National attention, being named to the SuperPrep All-American Team, and was selected to play in the Pennsylvania Football Coaches Association East-West All-Star Game.
 He was among those selected in the ESPN150 and Scout Hot 100.
 Lettered all four years in Football, Basketball, and Track & Field while at Strong Vincent.